Title: Stay Close

 This is the second time that I read a book by Harlan and I still remember the first one I read.
 I remember that I could not put it down.
 The same applies to this book.
 Immediately from the beginning, page 1, I could not stop reading it.

 The story builds up nicely.
-First there is a small introduction about the three main characters and you find out what the relationship is between them.
-And you know that something terrible happend in the past and that Megan and Ray know things about that night.
-The story gets more intense towards the end and ofcourse this is a thriller, so there are disgusting details in it.
+First, there is a small introduction about the three main characters and you find out what the relationship is between them.
+And you know that something terrible happened in the past and that Megan and Ray know things about that night.
+The story gets more intense towards the end and of course, this is a thriller, so there are disgusting details in it.
 It was so well written that I had goosebumps and not in a good way.

-There is one thing though: Who were Ken and Barbie, okay they were hired, but Ken and Barbie are probably not their real names.
+There is one thing though: Who were Ken and Barbie (they were hired)?
+Ken and Barbie are probably not their real names.